xoomsday/ler/README.md

     *   **Book Actions**: A hamburger menu on each tile allows you to:
         *   **Delete** the book from your library.
         *   **Download** the book file (EPUB or CBZ) to your device.
+        *   **Export as EPub**: For CBZ files, this option converts the comic into a standards-compliant, pre-paginated EPUB 3 file.
+          The conversion respects the user's saved settings for page progression direction (LTR/RTL) and any manual spread splits.
         *   **Reset the state** manually to Unread, Reading, or Finished.
     *   **Local Storage**: Book files and user metadata are stored